openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/choroidPlexus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Choroid plexus' is a brain ventricle/choroid plexus and vasculature of central nervous system.
-It is part of the brain ventricle and tela choroidea.
+   :definition: Is a brain ventricle/choroid plexus and vasculature of central nervous system.
+Is part of the brain ventricle and the tela choroidea. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001886) ('is_a' and 'relationship')]
-   :description: A structure consisting of modified ependymal cells in the ventricles of the brain responsible for the production of cerebral spinal fluid (CSFF).
+   :description: A network formed by blood vessels and the tela choroidea which secretes CSF into the ventricular spaces. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0001886)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0102142
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0001886#choroid-plexus-1
    :name: choroid plexus